Skip to content

 # → { "id": "newly-created-uuid", ... }

 Then start the workflow with the returned ID.
-Because the workflow category is user and the subject variable is user, the engine automatically sets subject_type = "user" and subject_id on the run record.
+Because the workflow category is user and the subject variable is user, the engine automatically sets subject_type = "user" and subject_id on the run record regardless of which path you used.

 Runtime Behavior